silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 the file.
 So the first byte of the first line is byte `0x0`, the first byte of the second line is byte `0x10`, the first byte of the third line is `0x20`, etc.
 The middle column is the actual bytes of the file in hexadecimal.
-Remember that in hexadecimal a byte stores values from `0x0` to `0xFF`, so each byte is represented here by two characters.
+Remember that in hexadecimal a byte stores values from `0x00` to `0xFF`, so each byte is represented here by two characters.
 The spacing in between the bytes helps us visualize them in groups of 4 or 8.
 There are 16 bytes on each line.
-The third column is also the bytes of the file but displayed as [ASCII] characters.
+The third shows the same bytes as the middle column but displayed as [ASCII] characters.
 If a byte value doesn't have a printable ASCII character (such as a number or letter), it just prints a `.`.

 [ASCII]: {{ site.baseurl }}/part2/http/#text